LINs-lab/cluster_tutorial/docs/Custom_Containerized_Environment.md

 Instead of using the default `library`, you can also create your own *project* in Harbor.

-You can create your custom docker images on the login node or on your own PC following the instructions above, and then push it to the Harbor registry.
+You can create your custom docker image on the login node or on your own PC following the instructions above, and then push the image to the Harbor registry.
 For instance:

 ```bash
     docker login -u <username> -p <password> harbor.lins.lab    # You only need to login once